 What is the zone for the site?

-The sites are zoned Residential R-AC3 under the City of Nedlands Local Planning Scheme No.3.
-They are located in the Melvista Ward.
+The sites are zoned "Private Community Purpose" under the City of Nedlands Local Planning Scheme No.3.
+The site is located in the Coastal Ward.

 What is proposed land use for this development?